La Chapelle (Church)

-La Chapelle is a Baptist Evangelical multi-site church based in Montreal, Canada.
+La Chapelle is a Baptist Evangelical multi-site church based in Montreal, Quebec, in Canada.
 It is affiliated with Canadian National Baptist Convention.
-The senior pastor is David Pothier.
+Its senior pastor is David Pothier.

 History

 The church was founded in 2013 by Pastor David Pothier.
 In 2014, it had 750 people.

 In 2018, the church had 5 services and 1,500 people.
-In 2020, it had opened 4 campuses in different cities in Quebec.
+In 2024, it had opened 3 campuses in different cities in Quebec.

 Beliefs

 The Church is a member of the Canadian National Baptist Convention.

 Social Programs

 The Church founded the organization "J'aime ma ville", which offers, among other things, a food bank, a sponsorship program for newcomers and weeks of involvement in the community.